 - My model inputs or outputs token indices, and when using Captum I see errors relating to gradients, how do I resolve this?

-- Can my model using functional non-linearities (E.g. nn.functional.ReLU) or reused modules be used with Captum?
+- Can my model use functional non-linearities (E.g. nn.functional.ReLU) or can reused modules be used with Captum?

 - Do JIT models, DataParallel models, or DistributedDataParallel models work with Captum?